All Episodes

 The pilot did not respond to radio calls.

-Joining us now, Pete Heggseth is an infantry officer in the Army National Guard and Iraq and Afghani Afghanistan veteran, author of In the Arena, Good Citizens, a Great Republic, and how one speech can revigorate, reinvigorate, sorry, America.
+Joining us now, Pete Hegseth is an infantry officer in the Army National Guard, an Iraq, an Afghanistan veteran, author of In the Arena, Good Citizens, a Great Republic, and how one speech can reinvigorate, sorry, America.

-Jonathan Gillam, Navy SEAL, former Federal Air Marshal, and Captain and Colonel J. Joseph of J. Uh Joseph Aviation Consulting, uh, welcome all of you.
+Jonathan Gillam, Navy SEAL, former federal air marshal, and Captain and Colonel Jay Joseph of J. Joseph Aviation Consulting.

-I know they can't totally completely verify it now, but this does the airplanes, as I pointed out in other cases, just don't fall out of the sky.
+I know they can't totally, completely verify it now, but the airplanes, as I pointed out in other cases, just don't fall out of the sky.

-Well, I mean, let's first off, let's look at the uh area where this plane left from where it had been flying around in.
+Well, I mean, let's first off, let's look at the area where this plane left from, where it had been flying around in.

-I mean, I I don't want to bring too much politics into this, but the fact is, folks, if you want a good idea of what bad politics can do uh from the threat analysis side, you can see here that you know France is got one of the highest populations now, France and Belgium of terrorists outside of the Middle East.
+I mean, I don't want to bring too much politics into this, but the fact is, folks, if you want a good idea of what bad politics can do from the threat analysis side, you can see here that, you know, France has got one of the highest populations now, France and Belgium, of terrorists outside of the Middle East.

 And so it's no surprise that the plane was leaving from that area and had flown around that area and then exploded in the sky.